RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-03-22-SQLite-and-PowerShell.md

 ### Next steps

 That's about it!
-If you want simplified SQLite queries in PowerShell, check out [Invoke-SQLiteQuery](https://github.com/RamblingCookieMonster/Invoke-SQLiteQuery).
-If you delve into the MSSQL side of the house, check out [Invoke-Sqlcmd2](https://github.com/RamblingCookieMonster/PowerShell/blob/master/Invoke-Sqlcmd2.ps1) from Chad Miller et al. It was used as the basis for Invoke-SQLiteQuery and behaves very similarly.
+If you want simplified SQLite queries in PowerShell, check out [PSSQLite](https://github.com/RamblingCookieMonster/PSSQLite).
+If you delve into the MSSQL side of the house, check out [Invoke-Sqlcmd2](https://github.com/RamblingCookieMonster/PowerShell/blob/master/Invoke-Sqlcmd2.ps1) from Chad Miller et al. It was used as the basis for PSSQLite and behaves very similarly.

 Now I just have to find more time to write...